 Your doctor's surgery, local police station, care centre or railway - they're all your public services.
 But right now, they can be privatised or outsourced, and run by companies that don't have to tell you anything.
 What about your rights?
 You don't have any.
 Let's change that with a Public Service Users Bill to give you a say.
-(The Bill has already been put forward as a Private Members Bill in parliament, supported by a cross-party group of MPs.)
+(The Bill has already been supported by 92 MPs in Early Day Motion 438 and put forward as a Private Members Bill in parliament.)
 We're campaigning for all parties to include the Bill in their election manifestos.
 The infographic below shows what this new legislation would do for you.

 - Ask your MP to sign EDM 438 in support of the Public Service Users Bill